Filip-Rak/Discrete-Modelling/README.md

 ## Exercise 5: Forest Fire Simulation
 ### Overview
 A 2D cellular automaton simulating forest fire dynamics in Python with usage of Numpy, Pillow and PyGame libraries including:
-- **Image-based map loading**: Real photos and images will be interpreted by the code and used to create the simulation environment.
+- **Image-based map loading**: Real-world images are parsed to initialize the simulation environment.
 - **Seven cell states in total**: Dirt, forest, overgrown forest, fire, burned, water, flood.
 - **Cell state changes over time**: Forest will grow larger, floods will disappear over time, fire will spread out and burn for a limited time, burned cells will transition into dirt after a while.
 - **Real-time environment manipulation**: User can change any cell to any type while the simulation is running or paused.